falldeaf/Traycer/README.md

    ```
 3. Provide or accept the generated defaults file when prompted, then drive the HUD with your automation scripts.

+## Installation & Updates

+- Download the latest `TraycerSetup_<version>.exe` from [GitHub Releases](https://github.com/thomas-mardis/Traycer/releases).
+- The installer creates a Start Menu shortcut and offers optional desktop and "Start with Windows" choices (unchecked by default).
+- Traycer checks GitHub Releases daily for updates.
+You can force a check or trigger a winget/installer upgrade from the tray icon menu.
+- Silent install switches follow Inno Setup conventions: `/VERYSILENT /NORESTART` for fully silent, `/SILENT /NORESTART` to show minimal UI.

+## Release Automation

+- Pushes and pull requests against `main` run a Windows build, optional tests, and publish a self-contained artifact (`.github/workflows/ci.yml`).
+- [release-please](https://github.com/googleapis/release-please) manages semantic versioning, CHANGELOG updates, and release PRs (`.github/workflows/release-please.yml`).
+- Tagging `vX.Y.Z` runs `.github/workflows/release-tag.yml` to publish the app, build/sign the installer, attach assets to the GitHub Release, and optionally open a winget PR when secrets are provided.

 ## Documentation

 - [Getting Started](docs/articles/getting-started.md)